-If you fail a module after you have the second opportunity for assessment, you will ordinarily have to retake the module the following academic year.
+Postgraduates have two opportunities only at assessment.
+For Undergraduates, if you fail a module after you have the second opportunity for assessment, the Award Board may give you the opportunity to retake the module the following academic year.
 Retaking the module will result in you not being able to take one of the following academic year's modules, and you will then only be able to take that module the year after i.e. there will be a domino effect that will result in you having to take a final module [or more if you fail more than one module] in an additional academic year.

-6. What is a ZZ grade?

-A ZZ grade indicates that your grade has been withheld.
-This is usually for two reasons: an academic integrity investigation or a pending mitigating circumstances application.
-You will receive an email with the details after the grades are released.

-7. Can I get an extension on a resubmission, TCA [time constrained assessment] or exam?

-No, you cannot get extensions for resubmission work, TCAs, or for exams.
+- 6. What 2% percentage grade means?
+A 2% grade indicates that your grade has been withheld.
+This is usually for two reasons: an academic integrity investigation or a pending extenuating circumstances application.
+You will receive an email with the details after the grades are released. - 7.
+Can I get an extension on a resubmission, in-class test or exam?
+No, you cannot get extensions for resubmission work, in-class test, or for exams.

-8. Can I apply for Mitigating Circumstances at the resubmission/ resit opportunity?
+8. Can I apply for Extenuating Circumstances at the resubmission/ resit opportunity?

-Yes, you can apply for Mitigating Circumstances through the SSP.
+Yes, you can apply for Extenuating Circumstances through the through the Wrexham Glyndŵr University e-Vision portal.

-9. Can I submit work late on a resubmission and receive a Dcapped grade?
+9. Can I submit work late on a resubmission and receive a 40% capped grade?